mail4hafij/redis_pubsub/README.md

 # redis_pubsub
-Usually redis is mostly used for caching service but it can also be used as publish and subscribe events.
+Usually redis is used as caching service but it can also be used for publish and subscribe.

+There are two projects in this solution.
+Run the subscriber project first and then run the publisher.
+But first, setup a redis on docker as follows.

-# Redis on docker
+### Redis on docker

 https://redis.io/docs/getting-started/install-stack/docker/